ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Ok.
 ```

-The last query is equivalent to the following.
+The last query is equivalent to the following:

 ```sql
 SET input_format_values_interpret_expressions = 0;